Loading...

 Fantastic.

-Personality, that's one of our key words.
+Personality, sort of our key words.

 Let's go through it again.

+Ready?
+Personality?
 Yes.

 Oh, I liked hearing that.

-It's the special way someone acts, feels, and thinks that makes them who they are.
+It's the special way someone acts, feels and thinks that makes them who they are.

 Character traits are the specific parts of a person's personality.

-So there's another one of our key words, character traits.
+There's another one of our key words, character traits.

 Your turn.